ray-project/ray/doc/source/rllib/algorithm-config.rst

 Algorithm specific config classes
 ---------------------------------

-You don't use ``AlgorithmConfig`` directly in practice, but rather use its algorithm-specific subclasses such as :py:class:`~ray.rllib.algorithms.ppo.ppo.PPOConfig`.
+You don't use the base ``AlgorithmConfig`` class directly in practice, but always its algorithm-specific subclasses, such as :py:class:`~ray.rllib.algorithms.ppo.ppo.PPOConfig`.
 Each subclass comes with its own set of additional arguments to the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.training` method.